-Shell hunters will love a visit to Barricane beach, which is also known as Combesgate beach.
+Shell hunters will love a visit to Barricane Beach.
 Shells from a far off Caribbean island have somehow floated all the way to this small rocky cove.
 It’s a phenomenon that has made it a Site of Special Scientific Interest.

 Dogs are permitted all year but must be kept on a lead in the summer months.
-There are shops and parking not far from the beach.
+There are shops and parking not far from these beaches.

-Barricane and Combesgate Beach are 30 minutes from Barnstaple.
+Barricane and Combesgate beaches are 30 minutes from Barnstaple.

 Woolacombe Beach has been named in the top five beaches to visit in Europe.
 And when you see it’s miles of sand and brilliant surfing conditions you’ll understand why.
 How could it not be on your bucket list of things to do in North Devon when you visit?